Muhammad-Abrar-Khan/Countdown_Timer/README.md

 The project consists of the following files:

 - `index.html`: The HTML structure of the countdown timer.
-- `styles.css`: The stylesheet that defines the visual appearance of the timer.
+- `index.css`: The stylesheet that defines the visual appearance of the timer.
-- `script.js`: The JavaScript code responsible for the countdown functionality.
+- `index.js`: The JavaScript code responsible for the countdown functionality.

 ## 🚀 About Me